 Church Planter – Daveyton, South Africa

 Chris is a graduate of Christ Seminary in Polokwane and is Zulu in ethnic heritage.
-He and his wife, Happy, have been sent out by Crystal Park Baptist Church in Benoni to plant a church in Daveyton, a township in Johannesburg.
+He and his wife, Happy, are planting a church in Daveyton, a township in Johannesburg.
 Chris is part of an exciting, growing wave of township church-planters laboring to build biblical churches on the strong foundation of the true gospel and sound doctrine.

 Testimony of Salvation

 I was raised by a single parent.
 My goal in life was to live for myself and be a better man.
 I sought for satisfaction in sports, friends, and girlfriends.
 My mom took me to a 12 Apostolic Church, which was a cult but I didn’t know that.
 I was taught that I must work for my salvation and my ancestors.
 I labored day and night recruiting people to work for their salvation.
 It was during my zeal of recruiting people that the Lord led me to a Jehovah Witness home.
 My intention was to recruit a young man to be one of my followers, because we were taught that we must have disciples.